 Investors use support and resistance levels to identify the direction of the trend and project future price movement.
 Let’s look at each of these uses.

 Investors also project future price movement by drawing horizontal support and resistance levels.
-An area of resistance from months ago can act as support at a later time, just as old support can act as new resistance.
+An area of resistance from months ago can act as support later, just as old support can act as new resistance (see figure 4).

 While these principals are the foundation of technical analysis, other approaches, including fundamental analysis, may assert very different views.